jnros/kvwire/README.md

 On each, build with make.
 Run receiver side (--server) first, note the IP, then run sender (--client).

-Run: Two Linux boxes on same LAN.
-On each, run:
-modprobe rdma_rxe
-rdma link add rxe0 type rxe netdev eth0

-On each, build with make.
-Run receiver side (--server) first, note the IP, then run sender (--client).

 Findings: Bandwidth knee at ~12KB.
 Per-token-per-layer (512B) dominated by overhead.
 Per-token (12Kb) streaming moves up to 95% of saturation.

 ![BWLat](out_latbw.png)